 6. Peanut butter

-This is another ingredient that’s been making headlines as a danger to pets, especially because dogs tend to love peanut butter.
-The good news is that many major brands of peanut butter, such as Skippy and Jif, do not use xylitol in any of their products, but jars with words like “natural sweetener” and “sugar-free” on the label most likely do.
+This ingredient has been making headlines as a danger to pets, especially because dogs tend to love peanut butter.
+The good news is that many major brands of peanut butter, such as Skippy and Jif, do not use xylitol in any of their products, but jars with words like “low sugar” or “sugar-free” on the label most likely do.
 Keep an eye out for that, birch sugar, and xylitol.

 7. Flavored gelatin

-This one might be more of a surprise to pet parents, but many flavored gelatin products are chock-full of artificial sweeteners, including xylitol.
+This one might surprise pet parents, but many flavored gelatin products are chock-full of artificial sweeteners, including xylitol.
 The same can be said for pudding products, too, unfortunately, especially if they’re sugar-free.

-Here’s the catch: Unflavored, unsweetened gelatin is safe (and perhaps even healthy) for your dog.
+Here’s the catch: Unflavored, unsweetened gelatin is safe for your dog.
 It’s 99% protein on its own and can be safely combined with any other canine-friendly ingredients — even food coloring.

 8. “Skinny” ice cream